argilla-io/argilla-python/docs/guides/index.md

 ---
 # Guides

-In Argilla We've got 3 kinds of guides.
+In Argilla, we've got 3 kinds of guides that will help you get started with the platform that are all tailored to different levels of expertise.

 <div class="grid cards" markdown>